Generic Name: infliximab (in FLIX ih mab)

 liver failure, hepatitis B, or other liver problems;

 numbness or tingling anywhere in your body;

-a disease that affects the nerves or muscles, such as multiple sclerosis or Guillain-Barré syndrome;
+a nerve-muscle disorder, such as multiple sclerosis or Guillain-Barré syndrome;

 vaccination with BCG (Bacille Calmette-Guérin); or

 if you are scheduled to receive any vaccines.